prasunanand/gsoc_blog/sciruby_blog.md

 ## **Future work**

 NMatrix on JRuby offers comparable speeds to MRI.
-For specific computations it will be possible to leverage the treading support of JRuby and speed up things using multiple cores.
+For specific computations it will be possible to leverage the threading support of JRuby and speed up things using multiple cores.

 Adding new functionality to NMatrix-JRuby will be easy from here.
 Personally I am interested to add OpenCL support to leverage the GPU computational capacity available on most machines today.